Seven Process Must-Do Items – Begin with the Basics

 Here is a typical enterprise-level process model example.
 We have made this very simple with the core processes of designing, building and selling “widgets” for illustrative purposes.
 An actual enterprise model would have your organisation’s core processes at its core!

-Beyond the core processes, you need to be clear on the governing and enabling processes that apply to your organisation, leveraging industry-standard processes, such as Offer-to-Cash and Purchase-to-Pay.
+Beyond the core processes, you must be clear on the governing and enabling processes that apply to your organisation, leveraging industry-standard processes, such as Offer-to-Cash and Purchase-to-Pay.

 Our Seven Must-Do Items in Process